humenda/GladTeX/manpage.md

 # KNOWN LIMITATIONS

-LaTeX is ***NOT*** unicode aware.
-If you have any unicode (more precisely, non-ascii characters) signs in your documents, please look up the amsmath documentation (or similar) to find a LaTeX command replacing the unicode character.
+LaTeX2e is ***NOT*** unicode aware.
+If you have any unicode (more precisely, non-ascii characters) signs in your documents, you have the choice to do one of the following:

+1. Look up the symbol in one of the many LaTeX formula listings and replace the symbol with the appropriate command.
+2. Use the `-R` switch to let GladTeX replace the Umlauts for you.

+Please note that it is not possible to use LuaLaTeX.
+At the time of writing, dvipng does not support the extended font features of the LuaLaTeX engine.

 # PROJECT HOME